Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Proof of Theorem

-To this end, we have successfully established a recursive bound (cf. Proposition \ref{prop:MGF_recursive}) and an overall bound (cf. Lemma \ref{le:multi_solving_recursion}) of our modified log-MGF $Z_k$.
-The next step is to construct a supermartingale using $\{Z_k\}$ and apply Ville's maximal inequality to derive maximal concentration bounds.
+Now that we have successfully established a recursive bound and an overall bound of our modified log-MGF $Z_k$, the next step is to construct a supermartingale using $Z_k$ and apply Ville's maximal inequality to finish proving Proposition \ref{prop:blueprint}.